 To avoid possible damage to the instrument, follow these guidelines.

-Always operate the instrument in room temperatures listed in Section 2.2, Environmental Conditions.
-Allow sufficient air circulation by leaving at least 15 cm (6 inches) of clearance around the instrument.
+• Always operate this instrument at room temperature between 41°F and 104°F (5°C to 40°C).
+Allow sufficient air circulation by leaving at least 6 inches (15 cm) of clearance around the instrument.